LansburyCH/eos-expression-aware-proxy/README.md

 ```
 A couple of output files should be generated in `CMAKE_INSTALL_PREFIX/bin/data/` where `image_0010.out.obj` is the face mesh.

-To use expression prior as in our paper, save initial expression coefficients to a `.txt` with one line for each coefficient.
+To use expression prior as in our paper, save initial expression coefficients to a `.txt` with one coefficient per line.
 When running `fit-model`, specify with extra flags

 `--init-expression-coeffs-fp PATH_TO_TXT --fix-expression-coeffs 1`

 ## Additional Output